tova100/Find-Your-Job/README.md

 # Finf Your Job
 ### Description of the project implementation
-This is a project: client-side-React and server-side- C#.Net
+This is a project: client-side-React and server-side- C#.Net DB-SQLServer CV analysis and presentation of relevant jobs adapted to the user's CV analysis -
-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+### Goal of project
+Its purpose is to help the user to apply for the relevant jobs for the exact data The sources of life are extracted, and they are on the side of the employer to observe the percentage of the candidate's suitability for a position specifically.

-### Deployment
+### Properties

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+* I developed a smart algorithm for text analysis.
+* Using Entity Framework.